 Your engineers are already using ChatGPT to draft SOPs.
 Your traders might be feeding market position data into Claude.
 Your operations team is uploading maintenance logs to AI summarizers they found on Product Hunt.
 Your compliance team doesn't know about any of it.

-Welcome to Shadow AI — and in the power sector, the stakes are uniquely high.
+Welcome to shadow AI in the power sector.

 What Is Shadow AI?